Florida Gulf Coast University

 B | 83% to 86.99% | C- | 70% to 72.99% |

-For participation assessment, students are expected to:
+For participation assessment, students are expected to watch recorded videos and complete:

 These form the majority of your participation grade.